 Bank holiday congestion hotspots identified as long weekend looms

-A survey commissioned by the RAC suggested that around 14.4 million leisure trips by car are planned between Friday and Monday.
+An RAC survey suggests that around 14.4 million leisure trips by car are planned between Friday and Monday

 Motorists are being warned over long delays on major routes as more than 14 million bank holiday getaway journeys by car are expected to take place this weekend.